-There are 4 properties in Buckie
+There is 1 property in Buckie

 Buckie is situated on the coast of the Moray Firth, just over 60 miles from the city of Aberdeen to the south east and 56 miles from Inverness to the west.
 Originally a fishing village, Buckie now has a population numbering just over 8,000.